How Are We Different?

 We are balanced trainers.
 Balanced dog training is using both reward and punishment.
 We encourage wanted behaviors through rewards and we punish unwanted behaviors.
 Rewards can be food, affection, verbal praise, or play.
 Punishments can be compressed air, prong collar leash pop, ecollar correction, spatial pressure, etc.

-We start by training your dog all the obedience commands and minimizing any chance for the dog to do an unwanted behavior (therefor minimizing corrections in the beginning).
-Once the dog is trained on the obedience commands, we then use them to expose your dog to the world, including their specific triggers.
-We hold your dog accountable for listening to the commands despite those triggers going on around them.
-We also make dog training very clear to the dog.
-We are consistent in what we ask of them and of holding them accountable when asked a command.
-This removes any of the confusion you may see in your dog if sometimes they seem to understand what you ask, and other times they do the total opposite.
+You will start by training your dog all the obedience commands and minimizing any chance for the dog to do an unwanted behavior (therefor minimizing corrections in the beginning).
+Once the dog is trained on the obedience commands, you then use them to expose your dog to the world, including their specific triggers.
+You then hold your dog accountable for listening to the commands despite those triggers going on around them.
+This makes it very clear to your dog and removes any of the confusion you may see in your dog if sometimes they seem to understand what you ask, and other times they do the total opposite.